nailannr/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-This project is a C++ application that visually demonstrates the operation of various sorting algorithms using the SDL2 library.
-It is designed to help users understand how sorting algorithms work by providing a graphical representation of the sorting process.
+This project is a C++ application that brings sorting algorithms to life using the SDL2 library.
+Built for our **CSE-150** course, it transforms abstract code into colorful, dynamic visuals, making it easier to see and understand how different sorting algorithms work step-by-step.
+Whether you’re learning the basics or just curious about algorithm behavior, this tool turns theory into an interactive experience.

 ## Features
 - Visualizes sorting algorithms step-by-step